aaronburt/atlas/Reverse Proxy Self-Host/VPS Reverse Proxy via Tailscale.md

 You will need the following in order to follow this guide.

-* Affordable VPS with root access
+* Debian VPS with root access (Updated with `apt-get update && apt-get upgrade -y `)
 	* Recommend Oracle for free
 	* Scaleway for cheap European based
 	* Google Cloud for secure